atomist-skills/skill-base/README.md

 FROM atomist/skill:node14
 ```

-The `atomist/docker-base-image-policy` can pin the `FROM` to latest digests.
+The `atomist/docker-base-image-policy` can pin the `FROM` to latest digests for this tag

 ---